jcrengifoa/monkeyrepo/README.md

 1. Change the necessary files
 2. Commit your changes
+3. Log in to your registry using `npm login` (use the --registry option in case the registry is not the default one or you need to be logged in in more than one registry)
-3. Make sure you are targeting the correct registry in the file lerna.json > command > publish > registry
+4. Target the correct registry in the file lerna.json > command > publish > registry
-4. Run `npm run packages:publish`
+5. Run `npm run packages:publish`
-5. Select the correct version upgrade (More info about Semantic Versioning -> https://semver.org/lang/es/)
+6. Select the correct version upgrade (More info about Semantic Versioning -> https://semver.org/lang/es/)
+7. Done!

+##### Verdaccio

+The default registry this MonkeyRepo is targeting is Verdaccio.
+For more information, visit [Verdaccio's documentation](https://verdaccio.org/docs/what-is-verdaccio)

+To set it up on your local environment you have to follow this easy steps:

+1. Run `npm i -g verdaccio`
+2. Run `verdaccio`
+3. Access your verdaccio server with your favorite browser
+4. Follow the instructions you'll find in its homepage (using the commands `npm adduser` and `npm login`)

 #### Publish failed 🙈